Nerdmind/PainlessLE/readme.md

 Make sure that no unprivileged user has write permissions on `/usr/local/sbin`, the symlink targets (in case you've choosen `stow`) and/or the `painless-le` script, because PainlessLE is usually executed with `root` privileges.

-## Configuration
-You can change the `ACME_ENDPOINT` variable to the URL of the ACME staging API for testing purposes.

 ## Usage
 ~~~
 painless-le [OPTIONS] TARGET_DIR DNS_DOMAIN [DNS_DOMAIN ...]